mangalam-research/salve/README.rst

 converted to JSON.
 Generally speaking JSON is not a subset of JavaScript but in this instance, the JSON produced is a subset, so calling it JavaScript is not incorrect.)

-.. note:: If you've ever used salve prior to version 0.15, know that
-          ``salve-convert`` replaces both ``salve-simplify`` and the
-          need to use ``rng-to-js.xsl`` manually.

-.. _element paths:

-Before version 0.14, the conversion process by default included information which made it easy to determine where each JavaScript object modeling the original RNG came from.
-(Each object had path information pointing to the location of the corresponding element in the simplified RNG.)
-However, this information is useful only for debugging salve and its associated software.
-Starting with version 0.14 such information is no longer included by default.
-This change reduces the size of a JavaScript file created for a vanilla TEI schema by a factor of more than 4.

-Version 0.14 also changes the structure of the file format that salve uses by default.
-See `Schema File Format`_ for more details.

-Version 0.15 further reduces the size of the generated files by optimizing the size of the identifiers used by references and definitions.
-With this optimization, the size of a run-of-the-mill TEI schema used in testing was reduced by 35% compared to the same schema in previous versions.

 Turning to actual code, a typical usage scenario would be as follows::